 - Register your EpiPen/Jr at myepipen.com and you will be notified when they are due to expire.

-- Although there is no current FDA-approved cure for food allergies, there are many ongoing research studies by two different methods attempting to desensitize patients (make them less allergic) to their food allergen.
-Either or both treatments are expected to be FDA approved in 2019.
+- Although there is no current FDA-approved cure for food allergies, there are many ongoing research studies by different methods attempting to desensitize patients (make them less allergic) to their food allergen.

-- One promising treatment is the so-called “peanut patch.”
+- Another promising treatment not yet FDA approved is the so-called “peanut patch.”
 It is like a small circular Band-Aid with a tiny dose of peanut protein that is absorbed into the skin by changing a new one every night on the patient’s back.
-Studies so far have shown that after one year of changing the patch nightly, patients who had a reaction to a bite of peanut butter had no reaction 97% of the time after rechallenge to one bite of peanut butter.
+Studies so far have shown that after one year of changing the patch nightly, patients who had a reaction to a bite of peanut butter previously, had significantly less after re-challenge to one bite of peanut butter.
+Whereas Palforiza may protect patients who tolerate it within 5 months, the peanut patch can take up to one year to be protective.
 The major side effect is a rash at the site of the patch, but typically it gradually becomes less as the patient gets desensitized.